Karl-Gustav Sauberzweig: Early life and career

 Born in Wissek (Wysoka), Province of Posen, to Dr. Joachim Sauberzweig and educated in Bromberg, Karl-Gustav Sauberzweig entered the army on 28 September 1916 and served in World War I, earning the Iron Cross in 1918.
 "A proven leader of men, Sauberzweig had commanded a company and garnered the Iron Cross First Class by the age of eighteen, and earned a reputation as an exceptional organizer.
 His tireless determination and exacting work ethic earned him the nickname Schnellchen ("Speedy")."
 After the war, Sauberzweig continued to serve in the Reichswehr.
 He married Erna Giese in 1924, and his son Dieter was born in 1925.
 In April 1933 he was promoted to Hauptmann (captain) and then served as a tactics instructor in Signals.
-With the expansion of the Reichswehr into the Wehrmacht, Sauberzweig was appointed as a instructor to the Army and Air Force Signals school in Halle, Saxony-Anhalt in 1934.
+With the expansion of the Reichswehr into the Wehrmacht, Sauberzweig was appointed as an instructor to the Army and Air Force Signals school in Halle, Saxony-Anhalt in 1934.

 In the fall of 1936, Sauberzweig was promoted second Staff Officer (Ib) to the General Command XI Army Corps and moved to Hanover.
 He was then responsible for quartermaster supplies and care.
 On 1 October 1936 Sauberzweig was promoted to the rank of Major and on 1 March 1938 to Oberstleutnant (lieutenant colonel).
 After the annexation of Austria, he was assigned on 1 April 1938 to the General Command XVII.
 Army Corps in Vienna.
 In this capacity, he served in the invasion of Poland in 1939.